 You might be dealing with the combination skin type!
 Yes, that’s a thing too.
 And, if you want to learn everything there is about this skin type, and how to take proper care of it - you came to the right place.

-Want to know exactly are the skin types, what defines a combination skin type, and what to do?
+Want to know exactly what the skin types are, what defines a combination skin type, and what to do?
 Keep on reading!

 Let’s try not to turn this into a biology lesson and just go through the basic and essential information that will help you understand your skin better.